xenify-io/litepaper/README.md

 Xenify prioritizes security to guarantee the safety and reliability of the protocol.
 The contracts from DBXen has been rigorously audited by Certik a leading blockchain security firm.
 To further bolster the protocol's security, Xenify plans to schedule a re-audit of the contracts by Peckshield another highly-regarded security company in the industry.

 Xenify is thoughtfully designed with decentralization and autonomy as its guiding principles.
 The smart contracts lack admin keys, meaning they cannot be upgraded or governed by a centralized authority.
-This structure solidifies the protocol's truly decentralized and autonomous nature, with decision-making power distributed equitably among participants.
+This structure solidifies the protocol's truly decentralised and autonomous nature, with decision-making power distributed equitably among participants.
 As Xenify evolves, it will continue to prioritize users' interests, fostering transparency and trust throughout the protocol.

 Xenify aims to craft a transparent, equitable, and user-centric DeFi platform by adhering to the following exhilarating principles.
 By committing to these principles, Xenify aspires to create a DeFi platform that cultivates trust, fairness, and community-driven growth in the DeFi space: